StungEye-RRC/Just-The-Docs-Template/docs/06-Stashing/Stashing.md

 ## When to Stash?

--You want to switch branches, but you're in the middle of something and don't want to commit yet.
+- You want to switch branches, but you're in the middle of something and don't want to commit yet.
--You need to pull changes, but you have uncommitted work.
+- You need to pull changes, but you have uncommitted work.

 ## Stashing in Action